49 small business ideas for teen entrepreneurs

 -As a teen entrepreneur, look for an opportunity that fits your passions, skills, and availability.

-As a teen, you have plenty of reasons to want some extra cash — but getting a traditional job isn’t always possible.
-For one, many businesses require you to be at least 16.
-Plus, you have to find a gig that works around your school schedule.
+As a teen, you have plenty of reasons to want extra cash, but getting a traditional job isn’t always possible.
+Many businesses require you to be at least 16, and you need a gig that works around your school schedule.

 What about being your own boss, though?
 If being a small business owner sounds up your alley, this guide is for you.
-We’ll go over some small business ideas for teens, cover the basics of how to get started, and much more.
+We’ll cover some small business ideas for teens, the basics of how to get started, and tips for success.

 How to start a business as a teen